 It’s no secret that Facebook is a favorite venue for crooks and scammers to seek out potential victims, but it’s certainly not the only place where they hang out.

-There’s a new scam that targets frustrated PayPal customers making the rounds on Twitter right now, and it typically works something like this:
+A recurring scam that targets frustrated PayPal customers is once again making the rounds on X (formerly Twitter), and it typically works something like this:

-1 – A PayPal user gets frustrated over a problem he/she is having with the service and posts a complaint about it on Twitter.
+1 – A PayPal user gets frustrated over a problem he/she is having with the service and posts a complaint about it on X.

-2 – A scammer posing as a PayPal “Tech Support” rep replies to that Twitter post by telling the frustrated customer to click a shortened link in his/her tweet to visit the PayPal website in order to log in and have the issue resolved on the spot.
+2 – A scammer posing as a PayPal “Tech Support” rep replies to that tweet by telling the frustrated customer to click a shortened link in his/her tweet to visit the PayPal website in order to log in and have the issue resolved on the spot.

 The problem is, the link posted in the scammer’s “Tech Support” tweet actually links to a fake, but authentic looking “PayPal” login page.